-- Update operational procedures and train users.
-Agencies should ensure plans and standard operating procedures include new communications capabilities and provide ongoing training to system users.
-Experienced officials recommend training and exercising to help response personnel understand their communications roles and responsibilities during an emergency, as well as the processes for working with other agencies.
-As communications technologies continue to evolve, the need for training and exercises becomes even greater to ensure personnel are proficient in using existing and new technologies.
+Update operational procedures and train users.
+Agencies should ensure plans and standard operating procedures that include new communications capabilities and provide ongoing training to system users.
+Experienced officials recommend training and exercising to help response personnel understand their communications roles and responsibilities during an emergency, as well as the process for working with other agencies.
+As communications technologies continue to evolve, the need for training and exercises becomes even greater to ensure that personnel are proficient in using existing and new technologies.
 Agencies should involve responders from all levels of government, as well as non-governmental stakeholders, to practice a whole community response and identify gaps and problems with technologies or protocols.
-Continued investments in operational procedures, training, and exercises are needed to address gaps identified in response and recovery operations, which should include thoroughly testing resiliency and continuity of communications. - Promote new communications capabilities and benefits to the community.
-Once the system is operational, agencies should communicate the benefits to elected officials, funders, public safety users, and the whole community-especially if the project was supported with public funds, a special tax, or revenue bonds.
-Continuous training and promotion of the new system results in well-educated officials and users who appreciate the system's impact, which helps ensure future support.
-Experienced officials recommend providing annual reports to elected officials on the communications systems performance and needs.
-This has proven to be an effective means to communicate funding for maintenance, operations, replacements, and repair.
+Continued investments in operational procedures, training, and exercises are needed to address gaps identified in response and recovery operations, which should include thoroughly testing resiliency and continuity of communications.